Geonovum/T4R/respec/H3-findings.md

 ## Agora questions

-The Agora phase is focussing on the implementation and deployment of LDT's in production.
+The Agora situation is focussing on the implementation and deployment of LDT's in production.
 Focussing on wider use, stability, trustworhyness etc.

 ### How do I want my deployments to be rolled out to users?